OmniLearned: A Foundation Model Framework for All Tasks Involving Jet Physics: OmniLearned

 \subsection{Input Features}

 In the previous \omni implementation, the inputs to the model were the kinematic information of each particle clustered in the jet.
 While only four numbers are necessary to completely describe the momentum of each particle, redundant features were added to accelerate training convergence.
 Such features included the difference in pseudorapidity $\eta$ and azimuthal angle $\phi$ between each particle and the jet axis, together with the absolute distance $\Delta_R$, calculated using the same $\eta$ and $\phi$ values.
 In \textsc{OmiLearned}, we maintain the difference in $\eta$ and $\phi$ between the particle and jet axis as inputs but only add two additional features, consisting of the logarithm of the transverse momentum $\log p_{T}$ and energy $\log E$.
 We also remove the pre-processing step, previously used to standardize the mean and variance of the input features, since this choice of representation already leads to each input roughly centered at zero with $\mathcal{O}(1)$ variance.
+That leaves us with the minimal set of inputs supported by \textsc{OmniLearned} as $(\Delta\eta,\Delta\phi,\log p_{T}, \log E)$.